railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

 Making payment
 --------------

+You need to make payment to complete a sale order.
+In OpenERP we provide you certain payment modes using which you can pay for your sale order.

-Now after filling up all the necessary information you can save your sale order.
-Then you can click on the ``Payment`` button.
-It will open a wizard, there you can select the particular journal and payment amount.
-You can see it as following:
+After filling up all the necessary information you can save your sale order.
+On the same sale order form you will see one button named ``Payment``, by clicking on the button one wizard will be opened.
+On the wizard you can select the particular Journal as **Payment Mode** and payment amount as **Amount**.
+By default the Amount will contain the value of **Total** field on the sale order form.
+You can see it in the following figure:

 .. figure:: images/4_make_payment.png
    :scale: 75